How resumes get screened

 When it comes to your job search, screeners are the first lines of defense you have to get through on the way to your first interview.
 And hopefully a job offer.
 There are three basic types of screeners: human resume screeners, automated resume screeners and phone screeners.

 Automated resume screeners computerized.

 When you submit your resumes online, the company stores them in a database (like a big file cabinet).
 And then they search the batch of submitted resumes to match them to current job openings.
 And eliminate the ones that don’t match … even if they have potential.

 Sometimes, the resumes are saved even beyond the current opening for future needs.
 But here’s the part that most people don’t think about: Someone has to program keywords and key phrases into the computer so it can do a resume search and screening.

 Unfortunately, that can lead to some good people being missed out on completely.
 And maybe a better chance to be found (and called in) for people who play the keyword “game” well.

 Unfortunately, many keywords are chosen using SOTP (seat of the pants) methodology.
 And some people are better at it than others.
-So you may as well check this out so you can use them to your advantage.
+So you may as well check this out so you can use them to your best advantage.